Passion & influence

 Working for yourself, I try to make models by myself and then I go to a certain craftsman to help me with a prototype.
 Many elements change during the process but that’s the fun part, I always let coincidence to intervene.

-How much of the time you spend working?
-Do you do 1 project at the time or a few?
-Do you have projects you work on a side for free?
+How much of the time do you spend working?
+Do you have any projects you work on aside for free?

 Usually, I have 2-3 main collaborations going on at the same time besides my own projects.
 I try to fit in 5 days per week but it’s hard.
 However, even when I’m not “working” I always think and design in my head, it’s not that you finish your working hours and you leave your work behind.
 I used to have quite some collaborations for free but now I’m trying to avoid it, especially when you work for yourself “for free” intensively.
 But it doesn’t mean that you refuse to help your colleagues or friends.

-How you decide what to charge for your own creations?
+How do you decide what to charge for your own creations?